 Dental records can confirm an identity—not determine it

 Dental records are like the black box of airplanes in almost every crime show: no matter how disfigured or brutally killed someone is, their dental records can always be used to find out who they are.
 The records created from the jaw found at the scene are usually put into yet another magical crime show database, which matches it with the general “dental records” files to identify the unknown person.
 In reality, however, dental records do not work this way.
 Dental records can only be used to identify someone if the police think they know who that person is, and have access to that person’s dentist.
 They cannot be used to find an identity at random.

-You can watch many different crime shows with a subscription to Time Warner Cable in Los Angeles.
+You can watch many different crime shows with a subscription to one of these entertainment packages by Charter Spectrum TV.